Unkerpaulie/dfl_one/dev_readme.md

 Sets up the initial reference datasets like countries and client types.
 These populate pulldown menus in forms

-`python manage.py create_clients`
+`python manage.py create_fake_clients`

 This script creates 60 random clients to populate the client base

+Alternatively, real clients can be added to the system by importing data from a CSV file.
+In the core directory, create a subfolder named 'client_names' and add a CSV file named 'Clients.csv with the following columns in this order:

+- ClientID
+- DateOpened
+- ClientType_id
+- ClientSubType_id
+- ClientName
+- ClientStatusID_id
+- ClientAMLRiskRatingID_id
+- PEP
+- USPerson
+- ClientAccountStatus_id
+- ClientAddress1
+- ClientAddress2
+- ClientAddressCity
+- ClientAddressState
+- ClientAddressZipCode
+- CountryID_id
+- ClientPhone
+- ClientFax
+- ClientEmail
+- ClientWebsite
+- ClientApprovalStatus

+Once that file exists and all information is valid, run the following command:

+`python manage.py load_clients`

+Generate fake beneficiaries for each client.
+This script creates between 1 and 3 random beneficiaries for each client created:

 `python manage.py create_beneficiaries`

-This script creates between 1 and 3 random beneficiaries for each client created

 ## Start the server and create initial currency stock